lowRISC/opentitan/doc/project/checklist.md

 ### LINT_SETUP

-A lint flow is setup which compiles and runs.
+A lint flow is set up which compiles and runs.
 It is acceptable to have lint warnings at this stage.

 ## D2